Self-Healing Production Agent¶

 The causal diff — the changes in the deploy that correlate with the failure — becomes part of the fix agent's input.
 Without triage, every test flake generates a fix PR, burning tokens and review capacity.

 The fix agent receives three inputs: the failing test, the causal diff, and a fix-PR instruction.
-It writes the minimal change to make the test pass without broadening scope, then opens a PR against the main branch.
+It writes the minimal change to make the test pass without broadening scope, then opens a PR against the main branch — leaving main untouched until human merge, consistent with rollback-first design.

 Scope constraints: - Fix is limited to the failing test's coverage area - No refactoring unless directly required by the fix - PR description includes the triggering eval result and the causal diff for reviewer context